claasd/CosmosExtensions/README.md

 }
 ```

-it is also possible tu use all of the above directly with an iterator:
+it is also possible to use all of the above directly with an iterator:

 ```csharp
 string[] distinctValues = await container.GetItemQueryIterator<string>($"select distinct value c.some from c").ToItemArrayAsync();